sous-chefs/yum/TESTING.md

 rake style:ruby
 ```

-Chef style tests can be performed with Foodcrituc by issuing either
+Chef style tests can be performed with Foodcritic by issuing either
 ```
-bundle exec Foodcritic
+bundle exec foodcritic
 ```
 or
 ```